A Short Hike

 From the summit of des Hollandais to the natural lookout of 'Échine, the ridge of the Dos d'Orignal offers views that rival the Round Top trail (without the hiker traffic).
-Be prepared for a steep climb and descent, in trails that have not recently been restored.
+Be prepared for a steep climb and descent.
 During periods of snowmelt and heavy rain this loop becomes impassable.

 Lac Spruce and Round Top